brson/rust-chamber/README.md

 # Enter the Rust Chamber

-This is a compiler that sandboxes software using only the Rust type system.
+This is a compiler that sandboxes software using only the Rust language.

 Please do not use Rust as a language-based sandbox.

-# Why?
+## Why do this?

-The first principle of Rust is that code that does not say the keyword 'unsafe' cannot crash (modulo sunspots), that safe Rust must be *memory safe*, a term which includes but isn't limited to:
+The first principle of Rust is that code that does not say the keyword `unsafe` cannot crash (modulo sunspots), that safe Rust must be *memory safe*, a term which includes but isn't limited to: